stjudecloud/rfcs/text/0001-rnaseq-workflow-v2.0.md

        --runThreadN $NCPU \                          # Number of threads to use to build genome database.
        --genomeFastaFiles $FASTA \                   # A path to the GRCh38_no_alt.fa FASTA file.
        --sjdbGTFfile $GENCODE_GTF_V31 \     # GENCODE v31 gene model file.
-       --sjdbOverhang 125                            # Splice junction database overhang parameter, the optimal value is (Max length of RNA-Seq read-1).
+       --sjdbOverhang 125                            # Splice junction database overhang parameter, the optimal value is (Max length of RNA-seq read-1).
   ```

 ## Workflow

-Here are the resulting steps in the RNA-Seq Workflow v2.0 pipeline.
+Here are the resulting steps in the RNA-seq Workflow v2.0 pipeline.

 1. Run `samtools quickcheck` on the incoming BAM to ensure that it is well-formed enough to convert back to FastQ.
 2. Split BAM file into multiple BAMs on the different read groups using `samtools split`.
 See [the samtools documentation](http://www.htslib.org/doc/samtools.html) for more information.